lynn-mikami/cofounder-sh/README.md

 For example:

-- "Research the Top 10 AI Influncers on Twitter and deliver me an influncer marketing strategy plan."
+- "Research the Top 10 AI Influencers on Twitter and deliver me an Influencer marketing strategy plan."
 - "What's the hottest startups that got YC fundings in 2025?
 Write me a VC investment report."
 - "What's trending on Hacker News today?"